Tauron (son of Machatas)

 Tauron (Ταύρων), son of Machatas and brother of Harpalus and Philip, was the commander of archers under the service of Alexander the Great.
-Along with Seleucus and Antigenes, he led a phalanx against Porus.
+Late in 331 BC or early in 330 BC he was sent by Alexander with a force to attack a town of the Uxii.
+Along with Seleucus and Antigenes, in 326 BC he led a phalanx against Porus in the battle of the Hydaspes.